-There’s a few things in life I am grateful for since this is the week of Thanksgiving we should probably talk about them.
-I can think of three things in particular brought up the top of my head, my two small crock-pot and in my one large one.
-There’s not much you can’t take on in a kitchen with three crock-pots running on high.
-So, the other day when Pillsbury sent me an e-mail saying they could streamline some Thanksgiving recipes by making them in the crock-pot I rewrote this week’s menu of posts, and ran to the grocery store.
+There's a few things in life I am grateful for, and since this is the week of Thanksgiving, we should probably talk about them.
+I can think of three things in particular - my two small crock-pots and my one large one.
+There's not much you can't take on in a kitchen with three crock-pots running on high.
+So, when Pillsbury sent me an e-mail saying they could streamline some Thanksgiving sides by making them in the crock-pot, I rewrote this week’s menu of posts, and ran to the grocery store.

-Keeping with the classics, I stuck with green bean casserole and mashed potatoes to what Thanksgiving spread is complete without them.
-I’ll be honest though 30 min. of prep of forgetting the crock-pot going then to cook for another four hours, doesn’t seem like streamlining to me.
-And then there’s a footnote stating that the recipe for green bean casserole does not keep well on warm so you can’t even make it ahead of time and let it sit until company arrives.
+Keeping with the classics, I stuck with green bean casserole and mashed potatoes.
+What Thanksgiving spread is complete without them?
+I'll be honest though...
+30 min. of prep to get the crock-pot going, then to cook for another four hours, doesn't seem like streamlining to me.
+And then there's a footnote stating that the recipe for green bean casserole does not keep well on warm, so you can't even make it ahead of time and let it sit until company arrives.

-Now as for the mashed potatoes, the prep work was pretty quick, and not but unlike traditional mashed potatoes.
-Slice, cover with water, and let hangout until mashable.
+Now as for the mashed potatoes, the prep work was pretty quick, but not unlike traditional mashed potatoes.
+Slice, cover with water, and let it hang out until mashable.

 Slow Cooker Buttermilk Mashed Potatoes